LukaSpelberg/SmartBinder-Manual-IoT/README.md

  http.addHeader("x-api-secret", "your API Secret that you made it in the previous step");
 ```

-What this does is the following, http.begin starts the HTTP process and calls our api_url that we defined earlier as the adress, then we ask the ESP to send a json file to it.
-We then need to add headers to the message.
-I first put everything in one huge JSON string, but it does not accept that. as it needs the important information probably first in the "subject" of the message.
-Once it has that we can start to define the document. paste this below the httpheaders you just pasted in your document!
+What this does is the following: **http.begin** starts the HTTP process and **calls** our api_url that we defined earlier as the **adress**.
+Then we ask the ESP to send a **json file** to it.
+We then need to add **headers** to the message.
+I first put everything in one huge **JSON string**, but it does not accept that. as it needs the important information probably first in the "subject" of the message.
+Once it has that we can start to **define the document**. paste this **below** the httpheaders you just pasted in your document!
 ```
 int httpResponseCode = http.POST("{\"database\":\"SmartBinder\",\"collection\":\"cards\",\"document\":{\"energy\":\"fire\",\"HP\":\"300\",\"image\":\"https://raw.githubusercontent.com/LukaSpelberg/SmartBinder-Manual-IoT/refs/heads/main/image%2010.png\"}}");
 ```
-This is the tricky part, because the syntax is very confusing and gave me a real headache.
+This is the tricky part, because the **syntax** is very confusing and gave me a real **headache**.
 But trust me, once you understand the syntax its not as confusing as you might think.
-You start the message off by letting it know your database and collection.
+You start the message off by letting it know your **database** and **collection**.
 Those are the first two things i declare.
-Every object needs to be written like this \"object\":\"value\" this is basically the same as object:value but with some extra steps.
+Every **object** needs to be written like this \"object\":\"value\" this is basically the same as object:value but with some extra steps.
->⚠️ Also a thing to point out, the ESP8266 has a lot of trouble with images, because of the low RAM it has.
-Your only option is to host an image somewhere, and use the link in the JSON, like i did.
-I have chosen github itself as hosting as that was the easiest for me.
+>⚠️Also a thing to point out, the ESP8266 has a lot of trouble with images, because of the **low RAM** it has.
+Your only option is to **host** an image somewhere, and use the link in the JSON, like i did.
+I have chosen **github** itself as hosting as that was the easiest for me.

-Once you have the httpResonsecode in your file, you are almost done!
-Simply end the http section with an "http.end()" and thats all!
-Just to check, your function should now look something like this:
+Once you have the **httpResonsecode** in your file, you are almost done!
+Simply end the http section with an **"http.end()"** and thats all!
+Just to check, your **function** should now look something like this:
 ```
    if (digitalRead(BUTTON_PIN) == HIGH) {
       while (pulses < 4) {